 2. How much debt do I have?

-There’s no guarantee with either a balance transfer card or a personal loan that your loan amount or credit limit will cover your current debts.
-However, even if you can’t pay off or transfer all your current debt, one possible place to start is by eliminating your debt with the highest interest.
+Even if you can’t pay off or transfer all your current debt, you could start by eliminating your debt with the highest interest.

 3. How much interest will I pay?

-A balance transfer card may be the least expensive option if you can pay off the entire debt before the introductory period ends.
-If you don’t repay all the debt, you’ll accrue interest on the remaining balance at the card’s standard APR — often 12 to 23 percent depending on your credit cards or want a structured repayment plan.
+A balance transfer card may be the least expensive option if you can pay off the entire debt before the introductory balance transfer APR period ends.
+But sometimes, a personal loan can be a better option if you tend to charge a lot on your credit cards or want a structured repayment plan.

-4. What fees will I need to watch for?
+4. What fees will I need to watch out for?

-Personal loan lenders may charge you an origination fee or closing cost — typically a $50 to $75 flat fee or 1 to 5 percent of the amount lent.
-Depending on the lender, there may also be an application fee or a prepayment penalty if you repay the loan early.
-The fees vary from one lender to the next, and comparison shopping for a loan may be worthwhile.
+Personal loan lenders may charge you an origination fee that typically ranges from 1% to 8% percent of the amount you borrow.
+Although it’s less common, personal loan lenders may charge an application fee or a prepayment penalty if you pay off the loan early.
+The fees vary from one lender to the next, so comparison shopping for a loan may be worthwhile.

 5. How will this affect my credit?

-Applying for a new credit card or a personal loan can affect your credit score in several ways.
+Applying for a new credit card or a personal loan can affect your credit scores in several ways.